MichaelShaw/tavern/README.md

 https://www.youtube.com/watch?v=ajSIro2Kiug&index=22&list=PLye9mcKwe2zy3KW8uK_3F7HVMjJjdqSqU

+[profile.dev]
+opt-level = 3

 # Santorini
+- Implement MiniMAX so we know shit works at all.
 - Make iterative deepening a little smarter.
 If you reach a winning position terminate.
 If you reach a losing position terminate with result from last known pass if possible.
+- Investigate performance cost of tracking move savings.
+Generic approach?
 - Properly nest our state.
 "Game" should contain CPU as well as tentative stuff, proper nesting prevents enganglement.
 - Add alpha beta pruning
 - Add move ordering